 |Accessibility||Has wheelchair access|

-View stunning, rare and significant modern and historical books that trace the history of book production, design and illustration showcasing items from medieval manuscripts through to comics.
+Books have the power to spark the imagination and change the way we think.
+This exhibition showcases rare and significant works that trace the history of book design from medieval manuscripts to comics.
+Discover stunning artwork alongside powerful words in this visual feast for book-lovers.
 Highlights include the exceptional art of La fin du monde (1919), illustrated by French Modernist Fernand Léger, and the intricate life-sized drawings in Birds of America (early 19th century), one of the Library’s most precious books.

 The exhibition's title is taken from William Caxton's Myrrour of the worlde (1490), one of the first illustrated books published in England.

 Recent acquisitions and new stories are featured each year in this special exhibition, revealing different aspects of the Library’s Rare Books collection.